syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Features.md

 ### Advantages of Native Call over Normal API

 Enabling this property will process OCR with native calls (PInvoke) instead of surrogate process.
-For surrogate process, it requires permission for creating and executing a process and native calls (PInvoke) does not required.
-And also performance will be better in PInvoke instead of surrogate process.
+For surrogate process, it requires permission for creating and executing a process, whereas the native calls (PInvoke) does not required.
+And also, performance will be better in PInvoke instead of surrogate process.

 ## Customizing temp folder

 While performing OCR on an existing scanned PDF document, the OCR Processor will create temporary files (.temp, .tiff, .txt) and the files are deleted after the process is completed.
 You can change this temporary files folder location using the [TempFolder](https://help.syncfusion.com/cr/file-formats/Syncfusion.OCRProcessor.OCRSettings.html#Syncfusion_OCRProcessor_OCRSettings_TempFolder) property available in the [OCRSettings](https://help.syncfusion.com/cr/file-formats/Syncfusion.OCRProcessor.OCRSettings.html) Instance.
-Refer to the following code snippet to change the path of temp folder when performing the OCR.
+Refer to the following code sample to change the path of temp folder when performing the OCR.

 {% tabs %}